cshapard26/ECE1181/_pages/Project/FinalProject.md

 For any questions regarding the scoring on this assignment, please ask TA Cooper.

 # Projects
-16 project prompts sorted by credit value.
-A star `*` means that the project was part of the original Homework 4 (some are simplified for this project).
-I will fill out descriptions for all of these by next week.
+16 project prompts/ideas sorted by credit value.
+A star `*` means that the project was part of the original Homework 4 (most are simplified for this project).
+You can also propose your own project, seen at the bottom.

+Feel free to use code from previous labs (all are avaliable on the website), collaborate (each person must submit their own assignment), and ask a TA if you need assistance or clarification.

 ---

 ## Sarcasm Generator (1 Credits)
-hello there -> HeLlO tHeRe
+Write a program that takes a string input from the terminal and switches between capital and lowercase for every letter.
+Punctuation should stay the same.
+Examples:

+Input: "hello there"<br>
+Output: "HeLlO tHeRe"

+Input: "i'm so EXCITED for this project!"<br>
+Output: "I'm So ExCiTeD fOr ThIs PrOjEcT!"

 ## Epples and Benenes (1 Credit)
-Convert all vowels in an input into the letter E, the most common letter
+Do you know what the problem with vowels is?
+There's too many of them.
+Write a program that converts all vowels in an input into the letter "e", the best vowel.
+You can assume an all-lowercase input and that "y" is always a vowel.
+Examples:

+Input: "my favorite vowel is o."<br>
+Output: "me feverete vewel es e."

+Input: "care to explain how you came up with this idea?"<br>
+Output: "cere te expleen hew yee ceme ep weth thes edee?"

 ## Rename a File (1 Credits)
-Same content into a different name (don't need to delete original)
+Write a program that takes 2 file names as input (one after the other).
+It should take all the text from the first file and move it to a new file with the second file's name.
+Basically, you are making a copy of a file, but with a different name.
+You do not need to delete the original.

 ---

 ## Upgraded Sine Look Up Table (2 Credits)*
-90 -> 180
+Convert the Sine Lookup Table from Example 12.1 in your book from 90 degrees to 180 degrees.
+This can be done by strategically *reducing* the amount of code from the code given.
+You can find working copies/gode-given of Example 12.1 and an updated sine table [here](/ECE1181/pages/Project/SineLookup.md).

 ## Palindrome Identifier (2 Credits)
-Output Yes or No
+Write a program that takes an input from the terminal and outputs whether the entered word is a palindrome (spelled the same way forward and backwards).
+You can assume that the input is always alphabetic and lowercase.
+Examples:

+Input: "racecar"<br>
+Output: "Palindrome" or "True" or "1" (any of these work)

+Input: "cooper"<br>
+Output: "Not a Palindrome" or "False" or "0" (any of these work)

+Input: "palindromeemordnilap"<br>
+Output: "Palindrome" or "True" or "1" (any of these work)

 ## Binary Search (2 Credits)*
 Pre-sorted dictionary given